Flooristics, LLC

 Share Button

-Because laminate is made of wood particles, they expand or contract due to moisture in the air and at the site.
-If the laminate is installed while the pieces have expanded, when they contract they will leave gaps.
+This means installers must store the laminate pieces in the same room where they will install them for the length of time the manufacturer recommends.
+This could be anywhere from 24 to 72 hours, depending on specifications.
+Because laminate is made of wood particles, they expand or contracts due to moisture in the air and at the site.
+If installers install the laminate while the pieces have expanded, the pieces will contract later and leave gaps.
 On the other hand, if installed when the pieces are quite dry, they will cause great problems as they expand.

 Filed Under: Hardwood and Laminate Tagged With: installing laminate, Laminate, laminate installation, steps to install laminate